andreaswallberg/Ecological-Genomics-Northern-Krill/Population_genomics-Divergence/README.md

         --groups \ # Groups together populations
             at=can,mai,bar,ice,nor,sva,swe \ # First population
-            me=brc \ # Second population (there can be pairwise comparisons among more than two populations) --region \ # Which genomic regions to look (refers back to the states encoded in the provided genome mask) 1=intergenic \
+            me=brc \ # Second population (there can be pairwise comparisons among more than two populations) --region \ # Which genomic regions to look at (refers back to the states encoded in the provided genome mask) 1=intergenic \
 			2=intron \
 			3=three_prime_utr \